art, science and outdoor activities

 Camp Galileo is a place where fear goes on holiday.
 In its place grows a spirit of exploration and innovation.
 Every year, we see the experience fire campers’ imaginations and literally change their way of relating to learning.

 This is no accident.
-Our award-winning curriculum, designed by Stanford grad Pamela Briskman and her team, is the product of thousands of hours of development.
+Our award-winning curriculum is the product of thousands of hours of development.
 Taking inspiration from the innovation process developed at the Stanford d. school, we use imaginative themes and whimsical narratives to draw campers into a week full of hands-on art, science and outdoor activities.
 The themes are adapted to be irresistibly engaging for three age groups:

 - Nebulas: pre-K to K